intel/llvm/xptifw/doc/XPTI_Framework.md

 different components of this framework and a testing methodology to determine the cost of using this framework in your applications.

-In order to provide efficient and performant thread-safe behavior, the framework relies on the concurrent containers in [Threading Building Blocks](github.com/intel/tbb).
+Current implementation uses std containers by default in the framework.
+There is also an implementation that relies on the concurrent containers in [Threading Building Blocks](github.com/intel/tbb) and this can be enabled by using the define `-DXPTI_USE_TBB` with `cmake`.

 > **NOTE:** This document is best viewed with [Markdown Reader](https://chrome.google.com/webstore/detail/markdown-reader/gpoigdifkoadgajcincpilkjmejcaanc)
 > plugin for Chrome or the [Markdown Preview Extension]() for Visual Studio Code.